 British driver Lewis Kent scored a first TCR UK win in his Essex & Kent Motorsport run i30 N TCR at Donington Park (June 22-23).
 The youngster scored maximum points in the championship from the opening race at the Midlands track.
 He was on course to repeat the result in Race 2 until a mistake under pressure through the track’s high-speed chicane forced him out of contention.

-Double podium for new team on Baltic Touring Car Championship debut
+Double podium for a new team on Baltic Touring Car Championship debut

 Pellegrini adds Imola podium to TCR Italy season

 Target Competition driver Marco Pellegrini finished third in Race 1 of the TCR Italy meeting at Imola (June 21-23).
-After finishing fifth in Race 2 he now sits in third in the championship.
+After finishing fifth in Race 2, he now sits in third position in the championship.
 The weekend also saw the i30 N TCR debut of Damiano Reduzzi in a car entered by the Trico WRT squad.
-An eighth place in Race 1 was his best result on track, as he adapted to extremely competitive nature of TCR racing.
+The eighth place in Race 1 was his best result on track, as he adapted to the extremely competitive nature of TCR racing.

 1-2 highlights i20 R5 place on Spanish tarmac

 Iván Ares took a dominant overall victory at the Rali do Cocido (June 21-22).
-The pace of he and co-driver David Vásquez was underlined by ten stage wins over the two day event to secure his second success of the season.
-He ended the rally with more than a minute in hand over fellow Hyundai driver Surhayen Pernía.
-Pernía started with two stage topping runs of his own and finished second to complete a 1-2 for Hyundai España backed crews with over 30 seconds in hand for his second consecutive second position in the championship.
+The pace of him and co-driver David Vásquez was underlined by ten stage wins over the two-day event to secure his second success of the season.
+He ended the rally with more than a minute to spare over fellow Hyundai driver Surhayen Pernía.
+Pernía started with two-stage topping runs of his own and finished second to complete a 1-2 for Hyundai España backed crews with over 30 seconds in hand for his second consecutive second position in the championship.

 Second consecutive Portuguese win for Armindo Araújo